 The National Cyber Security Centre (NCSC) has recently issued a warning over camera baby monitors, saying that they can easily be hacked by outsiders.
 Understandably, this is hugely alarming for parents – but what can you do to protect your smart tech?

 The solution isn’t to bin all smart cameras and baby monitors altogether.
-Far from it, as the right technology can help to protect your family and keep your nursery secure.
+Far from it, the right technology can help to protect your family and keep your nursery secure.
 All it takes are a few common-sense security measures and of course, the right devices.

 Say goodbye to default passwords